 Before clamping yourself to the brand new MacBook, ask yourself, is this what I need?

 There are many unnecessary features on laptops that raise the price.
 Making a choice on what you want and need is essential.

 Lighted keyboard, large memory, extra SD card slots, and top graphics cards are all nice things to have.
 But they can quickly add up to a significant amount of money.

 If you are going to be traveling a lot, then getting a laptop with a long-life battery is good.
 It may last your whole flight or train journey, making it easy for you to work on the go.

 If you need to do photo or video editing, you will need a laptop with higher-rated graphics cards.
 Graphics cards handle the video calculations, taking the load off the computer will make it run as normal, maybe even faster.

 More complicated programs will need more RAM.
 And if you're a music lover, you might need a larger amount of memory.

-But if you're a person with simple needs, then all you should look for is a good quality, functional laptop.
+But if you're a person with simple needs, then all you should look for is good quality, functional laptop.

 2. Consider Buying a Refurbished Laptop